meshellg/shiny-bassoon/content/posts/2018-12-19-book-riots-2019-read-harder-challenge.markdown

     * I've Got a Time Bomb by Sybil lamb
     * All the birds in the sky by Charlie Jane Anders
     * Small Beauty by Jia Qing Wilson-Yang
-    * ✔ An Unkindness of Ghosts -
+    * ✔ An Unkindness of Ghosts - Rivers Solomon

   19. **A book of nonviolent true crime**
     * Bad Blood: Secrets and Lies in a Silicon Valley Startup by John Carreyrou